omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 curl -X POST "http://$REMOTE_SERVER:7534/status.get"
 ```

 > - `$REMOTE_SERVER` - an IP address of your remote server.
-If you run the Watcher on your local machine, replace the value with `localhost`.
+If you run the Watcher on your local machine, replace the value with the `localhost`.

 Example output:
 ```